 Thus, when you are creating an image of your superhero, imagine what the world is like with and without him.
 For example, if you want your superhero to fight against avengers, then you should create a world in which these avengers actually fit.
 If you want to create a superhero who is fighting against mafia, then it is enough to create an imaginary world that is full of criminals who have all kinds of weapons to fight against their enemies and against the police.
 It is possible to assume that ordinary thieves and even murderers will not be interesting for a superhero.
 Therefore, create an image of villains whose features are at least comparable to those of your superhero, so that they can fight as equals still leaving enough space for the triumph of your superhero.

 When you see that your readers are tired of superheroes, try to do the opposite: expose them to antiheroes, and it will be your triumph.
 Antiheroes became the late celebrators of their own popularity.
 They did not really see the world until the 1960s, and even then they were not truly popular.
-However, new superhero stories mushroomed, readers definitely wanted something brand new.
+However, the number of new superhero stories kept growing, as readers definitely wanted something brand new.
 Antiheroes came as a response to the changing market demand for books and as a novel trend that captured thousands of readers and filled bookstores around the globe.
 Since the end of the 1980s, antiheroes have become an indispensable component of comic book writing.
 You will see them everywhere, and they will hardly go away in the nearest time.

 An antihero is a unique personality.
 He is a hero, but he is not.
 It is like having a violent criminal save a girl from committing suicide.
 It is like having an aggressive boss pay for treating an employee’s child who is having cancer.
 You can find plenty of examples of antiheroes in literature.
 They have become particularly popular in the past years.
 You can follow these examples and create an antihero of your own.
 However, originality is everything, so it is better if you try something new.
 Batman is still popular, but who needs another Batman featured in your book?
 Besides, if you simply copy some story, you may face plagiarism allegations.
 This negative popularity will never benefit you.